Miyamoto-Musashi-0315/SEMANTIC-SEGMENTATION/README.md

 # SEMANTIC-SEGMENTATION
-semantic segmentation for Indian Driving Dataset
+Semantic segmentation for Indian Driving Dataset
 We'll be using U-Net, PSP-Net for Semantic Segmentation